 Wooden Churches of Maramures

-The Wooden Churches of Maramures are a selection of eight examples of traditional wooden architecture.
+The Wooden Churches of Maramureş are examples of vernacular timber architecture.

 Despite the lack of public transport I managed to visit five of the listed churches :